Jamsers/Bistro-Demo-Tweaked/Godot-Human-For-Scale/README.md

 ## Extra Options

 You can enable depth of field for the zoom functionality.
 No camera attributes setup necessary.
 You can disable the character's shadow in first person view.
+You can enable audio, which will enable the audio listener, footstep sounds, and physics interactions sounds.

 ![human-for-scale-options](https://github.com/Jamsers/Godot-Human-For-Scale/assets/39361911/80a466c6-9890-41cf-8303-5225a2106b78)

 ## Credits

-Uses the fantastic [mannequiny](https://github.com/GDQuest/godot-3d-mannequin/tree/master/godot/assets/3d/mannequiny) from GDQuest's [godot-3d-mannequin](https://github.com/GDQuest/godot-3d-mannequin)!
+Uses the fantastic [mannequiny](https://github.com/GDQuest/godot-3d-mannequin/tree/master/godot/assets/3d/mannequiny) from GDQuest's [godot-3d-mannequin](https://github.com/GDQuest/godot-3d-mannequin).
+Uses Creative Commons sounds, attributions are [here](https://github.com/Jamsers/Godot-Human-For-Scale/blob/main/Assets/Audio/ATTRIBUTION).